Get a free, no obligation personal loan quote with rates as low as 9.99%

 Key Points

-• You can get a debt consolidation loan from various lenders including banks, credit unions and alternative lenders.
+• You can get a debt consolidation loan from various lenders, including banks, credit unions and alternative lenders.

-How Does A Debt Consolidation Loan Work?
+How Does It Work?

-A debt consolidation loan works just like any other type of loan.
+A debt consolidation loan works like any other loan.
 However, in this case, once you’ve been approved, you’ll use the money you receive to pay off any debts you want to consolidate, especially high-interest debt.
 This can be credit card debt, personal loan debt, or any other type of debt that is eligible.

-Debt Consolidation Loan Features Overview
+Debt Consolidation Loan Features: Overview

 Interest RatesRates can range from 5% to 35%, depending on your finances and security.
 However, a debt consolidation loan is only worth it if you can secure a rate that is lower than the debts you want to consolidate